gbiggs/rtshell/README.txt

  [...]
  Received: 42
  TimeStamp: 1266053430[s] 578351020[ns]

+# The opposite of injecting data is printing it.
+Use rtprint to show what data
+# is being send over an output port of a component.
+ $ rtprint ConsoleIn0.rtc:out
+ [0.025029968] 42

 # If you have a zombie on one of your name servers, you will get constant
 # warnings about it.
 You can delete zombies or any other registered object